ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/visualisation-dataset.md

 The `key` array is used to:
 - identify the rows we want in our dataset
 - identify the **visualisation group**
-- create a composite key of columnn ID's for selecting rows

 The `key` array works by:
 - specifying the columns that must have **non-null** values
 - filtering out rows whose key column value is null

-Key values are **not used** in the visualisation display and are only in defining the visualisation dataset
+Key values are **not used in the visualisation display** and are only in defining the visualisation dataset

 ### Schema